emg184/EthanBlog/_posts/2020-01-02-scotty-tutorial-part-1.markdown

 $ stack build
 ```

-One of the most unfortunate parts of haskell is waiting for all your damn code to comile if you come from python, node.js, or any other interpreted language you won't be used to the frequent breaks needed to recompile all of these packages.
+One of the most unfortunate parts of haskell is waiting for all your code to compile if you come from python, node.js, or any other interpreted language you won't be used to the frequent breaks needed to recompile all of these packages.
 It would be nice if the binaries could be directly downloaded and there is some work being done on this currently via Nix but that is far outside the scope of this tutorial.

-Once we've got everything install we can start building the core logic to our users signup.
+Once we've got everything installed we can start building the core logic to our user signup.

 We are going to want the following data from our users when they signup: